Committee Charter

 2. The performance of the corporation’s internal audit function and independent registered public accounting firm;

-3. Management’s responsibilities to assure that there is an effective system of controls reasonably designed to:
+3. Management’s responsibilities to ensure that there is an effective system of controls reasonably designed to:

 • Safeguard the assets and income of the corporation,

-• Assure the integrity of the corporation’s financial statements, and
+• Ensure the integrity of the corporation’s financial statements, and

 • Maintain compliance with the corporation’s ethical standards, policies, plans and procedures, and with laws and regulations.